 Once again, this is really simple to set up.
-Comica say that if you have any issues with your particular Smartphones video/audio, use a third party app such as Filmic Pro (I use that app, very good).
+Comica say that if you have any issues with your particular Smartphones video/audio, use a third party app such as Filmic Pro.
+I use that app, it is very good.

 However, I had no issues at all with the video camera on the Samsung S7 and in fact, the audio came out incredibly crisp and clear with good bass resonance.

-If using this microphone with your Smartphone, you will need an adapter to hold it in place but I am not sure Comica sell these separately.
+Using this microphone with your Smartphone?
+You will need an adapter to hold it in place but I am not sure Comica sell these separately.
 If you intend to use this mic solely with a Smartphone, get the Smartphone version.

 Therefore, I wasn't able to test the Comica mic with the Go Pro : (

-The Comica CVM-VM10 II microphone worked well with the 5D Mark IV but ONLY after I realised that you need to activate the wind filter and audio attenuator from within the menu.
-Again, keep your audio source close to the camera for best results…like any microphone really.
+The Comica CVM-VM10 II microphone worked well with the 5D Mark IV.
+However, this was ONLY after I realised that you need to activate the wind filter and audio attenuator from within the menu.
+Again, keep your audio source close to the camera for best results...like any microphone really.